 You can also incorporate jumps into the shuffle as well.
 So use a pattern like shuffle, shuffle, jump as an example.

-An example of what you can incorporate is doing fast feet and then every once in a while, get down and do a push up.
-What many training facilities like to do is incorporate jumps and push-ups together as well.
+An example of what you can incorporate is doing fast feet and then getting down and doing a push-up every once in a while.
+What many training facilities like to do is include jumps and push-ups together as well.
 Those are great for improving your body fitness as a whole.

 As you can see, there are many drills you can play with.